Pest control services

 For information and advice, see the NHS Choices website.

-Grey squirrels are an introduced species that are common in most UK. regions.
+Grey squirrels are an introduced species that are common in Northern Ireland.
 They can cause damage and fires when they access buildings and chew electrical wiring.

 ‘How to deal with nuisance birds’ gives advice on the options you have when dealing with a problem involving birds.